fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 or various control characters.
 Note ':' is used to indicate a device/volume name, and should be avoided as well.
 (Summary: use printable ASCII not in `$=?, [#:`.)

+The Pascal system converts filenames to upper case, but may not do case-insensitive comparisons.
+For example, a volume called "Foo" will not be accessible as "foo:" from the Filer, but a volume called "FOO" will.

 ### File Types ###

 The directory entry includes a file type value.
 Some parts of the system also expect a filename